Napiers reunite on the Run to honour milestone in British motorsport

 Ireland, however, at that time was part of the United Kingdom and had no laws preventing road racing.
 So the decision was taken to stage the 1903 Gordon Bennett Cup on the Emerald Isle and, in respect of their Irish hosts, all three Napiers were painted shamrock green.
 Although the actual hue for British Racing Green was never defined, its origins can be traced back 120 years to Napier’s game-changing victory.

-The dramatic Gordon Crosby painting of S. F. Edge winning the 1902 Gordon Bennett Cup hangs in the Royal Automobile Club's clubhouse in Pall Mall.
+The dramatic Gordon Horner painting of S. F. Edge winning the 1902 Gordon Bennett Cup hangs in the Royal Automobile Club's clubhouse in Pall Mall.